edave64/Steven-Says/readme.md

   * Example: `(word 'tea)` matches any dialog that contains "tea", but not e.g. "instead".
 * `text`: Matches if a given text is contained in the dialog.
   * Example: `(text 'tea)` matches any dialog that contains "tea", including e.g. "instead".
-* `speaker`: Matches if a dialog is spoken by specific person.
+* `speaker`: Matches if a dialog is spoken by a specific person.
   * Example: `(speaker 'Pearl)` matches any dialog spoken by Pearl.
 * `season`: Matches if the dialog is spoken in a specific season.
   * Example: `(season 4)` matches any dialog in season 4.